BillHuang01/pyfirst/README.md

 ```
 For more details and applications, please see [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)][9] or [API documentation][12].

+A documentation of this module is also available on [Read the Docs][13].

 ## References

 Huang, C., & Joseph, V. R. (2024).
 Factor Importance Ranking and Selection using Total Indices. arXiv preprint arXiv:2401.00800.